2014 NCAA Division I men's basketball championship game: Starting lineups

-† = 2014 All-American

 Game summary

-Connecticut scored first, and got out to a quick start, in what USA Today described as "a physical, ugly game".
+UConn scored first, and got out to a quick start, in what USA Today described as "a physical, ugly game".
 Ryan Boatright and Shabazz Napier combined to score 12 points for an early 19–10 lead.
-Napier scored five more points as Connecticut jumped out to a 30–15 lead with six minutes to go in the half.
+Napier scored five more points as UConn jumped out to a 30–15 lead with six minutes to go in the half.
 Kentucky's James Young made a three pointer and then, Aaron Harrison followed up with the steal-and-dunk to cut the Connecticut lead to 30–20.
-The Wildcats switched to a zone on defense, which slowed down Connecticut's offensive attacks.
-Young and Harrison each made a three-pointer to cut the Connecticut lead to 33–26.
-Kentucky continued the comeback as Julius Randle and Marcus Lee each made baskets in the last minute of the first half to cut the Connecticut lead to 35–31 at the half.
+The Wildcats switched to a zone on defense, which slowed down UConn's offensive attacks.
+Young and Harrison each made a three-pointer to cut the UConn lead to 33–26.
+Kentucky continued the comeback as Julius Randle and Marcus Lee each made baskets in the last minute of the first half to cut the UConn lead to 35–31 at the half.

-Connecticut got off to a slow start in the second half, hitting just one of its first ten shots.
+UConn got off to a slow start in the second half, hitting just one of its first ten shots.
 In the early minutes, Kentucky cut the lead to one several times, but failed to take the lead.
-Connecticut built their lead to 48–39 with under 11 minutes to go.
+UConn built their lead to 48–39 with under 11 minutes to go.
 Then, with 10:40 to play, Young dribbled through three defenders and dunked the ball while being fouled in what was described as the best play of the game.
 The Wildcats scored the next six, again cutting the lead to one point.
 During that stretch Boatright turned his ankle on a routine pass but remained in the game.
 After Aaron Harrison missed an open three with 8:13 left, After a few possessions during which neither team scored, Napier hit a three-pointer at the 6:50 mark that appeared to end Kentucky's momentum.
 On Kentucky's subsequent possession Julius Randle drove to the basket for a layup to cut the lead back to two, and on the next play Huskies forward Niels Giffey responded with another three-point shot to put the Huskies back up by 5.
 At the 2:45 mark, DeAndre Daniels hit a short shot to put the Huskies up 58–52.
 With just under a minute to go and Kentucky down four, they elected not to foul.
 Near the end of the shot clock, Napier located an open Lasan Kromah who was then fouled as he attempted a short shot.
-After Kromah, who had the lowest free throw percentage of the Huskies on the court at 67% for the season, made both free throws, Aaron Harrison missed a three pointer and Connecticut dribbled out the clock for a 60–54 win.
+After Kromah, who had the lowest free throw percentage of the Huskies on the court at 67% for the season, made both free throws, Aaron Harrison missed a three pointer and UConn dribbled out the clock for a 60–54 win.
 After the game, Kentucky coach John Calipari remarked, "We had our chances to win.
 We're missing shots, we're missing free throws."